sriv95/Restaurant-Management/README.md

 ---

 ### 📦 **Stock Management**
-On the main UI, there is a button called `Stocks`.
+On the main UI, there are buttons called `Stocks` and `Order Stock`.

 #### **Features**